Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Introduction

 For $ \mu,\sigma \in \R $, let $ \calN(\mu,\sigma^2) $ be the normal distribution with mean $ \mu $ and variance $ \sigma^2 $.
 For $ n \in \N $ and $ p \in [0,1] $, we use $ \Bin(n,p) $ to denote the binomial distribution with parameters $ n $ and $ p $.
-When a binomial distribution appears inside a probability operator $ \P $, it should be interpreted as a binomial random variable with such a distribution independent of everything else, unless, when a certain distribution appears multiple times, they are interpreted as being equal instead of being independent.
+When a binomial distribution appears inside a probability operator $ \P $, it should be interpreted as a binomial random variable with such a distribution independent of everything else, unless, when a certain distribution appears multiple times, the random variables are interpreted as being equal instead of being independent.

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:Outline}, we briefly describe the proof strategies which will be different for the two distinct models.
 In Section \ref{sec:Pre}, we collect some auxiliary results, which include a summary of graph enumeration results of random graphs in Section \ref{sec:Enumeration} and nearly-optimal binomial tail bounds in Section \ref{sec:binomtails}.
 The complete proofs of the theorems are given in Section \ref{sec:proofs}.
 Finally, we provide some numerical simulations in Section \ref{sec:Num} and discuss some open questions in Section \ref{sec:Remark}.